alters-mit/tdw_bcs_demo/README.md

 # TDW BCS Demo

 BCS demo of [ThreeDWorld (TDW)](https://github.com/threedworld-mit/tdw).
-Students should edit these controllers as part of the demo.
+Students should edit these controllers as part of the tutorial.

 ## Requirements